microsoft/cortana-skills-samples/README.md

 In this repository, you will find task-focused samples to help you build skills for Cortana.

 ## CSharp ##
-Sample | Description | Action
+Task | Description | Action
 ------------ | ------------- | :-----------:
-AdaptiveCards | Demonstrate how to build an adaptive card and respond to a submit action | [View Sample](/CSharp/AdaptiveCards)
+Adaptive Cards | Demonstrate how to build an adaptive card and respond to a submit action | [View Sample](/CSharp/AdaptiveCards)
-Hello World | A basic Hello World skill. | [View Sample](/CSharp/HelloWorldSkill) BirthdayCountdown | Demonstrate OAuth Graph connection to get information from contacts  | [View Sample](/CSharp/BirthdayCountdown)
+Getting Started | A basic Hello World skill. | [View Sample](/CSharp/HelloWorldSkill) OAuth V2 | Demonstrate configuration of OAuth to get an Authorization token  | [View Sample](/CSharp/OAuthv2) OAuth & Graph | Demonstrate OAuth to Graph connection to get information from Outlook contacts  | [View Sample](/CSharp/BirthdayCountdown)

 ## Node ##
-Sample | Description | Action
+Task | Description | Action
 ------------ | ------------- | :-----------:
-BirthdayCountdown | Demonstrate OAuth Graph connection to get information from contacts |  [View Sample](/Node/BirthdayCountdown)
+Deep Links | Demonstrate deep linking into Microsoft Map (on Windows 10) to search a location (and check device has a screen) |  [View Sample](/Node/MapSearch)
-MapSearch | Demonstrate deep link into Microsoft Map to search a location (and check device has a screen) |  [View Sample](/Node/MapSearch)
+OAuth V2 | Demonstrate OAuth Graph connection to get information from contacts |  [View Sample](/Node/OAuthv2) OAuth & Graph | Demonstrate OAuth to Graph connection to get information from Outlook contacts | [View Sample](/Node/BirthdayCountdown)

 # Support